department-of-veterans-affairs/vets-website/content/pages/education/application-process.md

 - [Check your eligibility](/education/eligibility/).
 - See what benefits you'll get at the school you want to attend.
 [Go to the GI Bill Comparison Tool](/gi-bill-comparison-tool/).
-- Get help from an trained profession with a Veterans Service Organization (VSO) who can help you pick the right program.
+- Get help from an trained professional with a Veterans Service Organization (VSO) who can help you pick the right program.
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).

 <div markdown="0"><br></div>